proycon/pynlpl/docs/folia.rst

 Instead of setting ``id``. you can also set the keyword argument ``generate_id_in`` and pass it another element, an ID will be automatically generated, based on the ID of the element passed.
 When you use the first method of appending, instatation with ``generate_id_in`` will take place automatically behind the screens when applicable and when ``id`` is not explicitly set.

 Any extra non-keyword arguments should be FoLiA elements and will be appended as the contents of the element, i.e. the children or subelements.
-Instead of using non-keyword arguments (*args), you can also use the keyword argument ``contents'' and pass a list.
+Instead of using non-keyword arguments, you can also use the keyword argument ``content`` and pass a list.
 This is a shortcut made merely for convenience, as Python obliges all non-keyword arguments to come before the keyword-arguments, which if often aesthetically unpleasing for our purposes.
 Example of this use case will be shown in the next section.

 Adding span annotation